abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

 </abp-dynamic-form>
 ````

-* This modal uses `abp-dynamic-form` tag helper to automatically create the form from the `CreateBookViewModel` class.
+* This modal uses `abp-dynamic-form` tag helper to automatically create the form from the model  `CreateBookViewModel`.
-  * `abp-model` attribute indicates the model object, the `Book` property in this case.
+  * `abp-model` attribute indicates the model object where it's the `Book` property in this case.
-  * `data-ajaxForm` attribute makes the form submitting via AJAX, instead of a classic page post.
+  * `data-ajaxForm` attribute sets the form to submit via AJAX, instead of a classic page post.
-  * `abp-form-content` tag helper is a placeholder to render the form controls (this is optional and needed only if you added some other content in the `abp-dynamic-form` tag, just like in this page).
+  * `abp-form-content` tag helper is a placeholder to render the form controls (it is optional and needed only if you have added some other content in the `abp-dynamic-form` tag, just like in this page).

 #### Add the "New book" button

-Open the `Pages/Books/Index.cshtml` and change the `abp-card-header` tag as shown below:
+Open the `Pages/Books/Index.cshtml` and set the content of `abp-card-header` tag as below:

 ````html
 <abp-card-header>